• >

 Last updated

-What are instant access savings accounts?
+What is an instant access savings account?

 An instant access or easy access savings account is one of the most flexible places to put money away.
 That’s because these accounts allow you to withdraw cash without facing any penalties.
 You’ll still earn interest on your savings, but you can also dip into them whenever you want to, whatever the reason.